Spain’s Christmas Lottery

-People queue for hours if they are really interested in buying a specific number, however with the electronic system you can request a specific number at any lottery dealer.
+People queue for hours if they are really interested in buying a specific number: try buying online if you want a special number.

-Ignore rumours that lottery balls that have numbers with more paint (for example number 8 uses more paint than number 1) stay at the bottom and never get picked.
+Ignore rumours that lottery balls with more paint (for example number 8 uses more paint than number 1) stay at the bottom and never get picked.
 As all lottery ball numbers are laser printed this simply isn’t true.

 Don’t forget: You’ll have to pay tax!